livewire/livewire/docs/actions.md

 </div>
 ```

-In this example, the `delete` method receives an instance of `PostRepository` resolved from [Laravel's service container](https://laravel.com/docs/10.x/container#main-content) before receiving the passed in `$postId` parameter after.
+In this example, the `delete` method receives an instance of `PostRepository` resolved via [Laravel's service container](https://laravel.com/docs/container#main-content) before receiving the provided `$postId` parameter.

 ## Calling actions from Alpine

-Livewire integrates seamlessly with [AlpineJS](https://alpinejs.dev/).
-In fact, under the hood, every Livewire component is also an AlpineJS component.
-This means you can take full advantage of AlpineJS within your components to add interactivity better suited to the client-side.
+Livewire integrates seamlessly with [Alpine](https://alpinejs.dev/).
+In fact, under the hood, every Livewire component is also an Alpine component.
+This means you can take full advantage of Alpine within your components to add JavaScript powered client-side interactivity.

-To make this pairing even more powerful, Livewire exposes a magic object called `$wire` to Alpine that can be treated as a JavaScript representation of your PHP component.
-In addition to [accessing and mutating public properties on `$wire`](/docs/properties#accessing-properties-from-javascript), you can call methods directly on it, and the PHP method will be called in the backend.
+To make this pairing even more powerful, Livewire exposes a magic `$wire` object to Alpine that can be treated as a JavaScript representation of your PHP component.
+In addition to [accessing and mutating public properties via `$wire`](/docs/properties#accessing-properties-from-javascript), you can call actions.
+When an action is invoked on the `$wire` object, the corresponding PHP method will be invoked on your backend Livewire component:

-For example:

 ```html
 <button x-on:click="$wire.save()">Save Post</button>
 ```

-As you can see above, we are calling `$wire.save()` from an Alpine event listener.
-In this case, you would probably use `wire:click="save"`, but as you can imagine, there are many places where it's helpful to call actions from Alpine.

-For example, here's a more complex scenario where you might use Alpine's [`x-intersect`](https://alpinejs.dev/plugins/intersect) utility to trigger a Livewire action called `incrementViewCount()` when a certain element is visible on the page:
+Or, to illustrate a more complex example, you might use Alpine's [`x-intersect`](https://alpinejs.dev/plugins/intersect) utility to trigger a `incrementViewCount()` Livewire action when a given element is visible on the page:

 ```html
 <div x-intersect="$wire.incrementViewCount()">...</div>
 ```

 ### Passing parameters

-Any parameters you pass to the `$wire` method will also be passed into the PHP class method.
+Any parameters you pass to the `$wire` method will also be passed to the PHP class method.
 For example, consider the following Livewire action:

 ```php
 public function addTodo($todo)